Incentive Aware AI Regulations: A Credal Characterisation: Incentive Aware Regulation

 \section{Incentive Aware Regulation}

-We cast AI regulation as a mechanism design problem where the agent is an AI model provider whose private type $\theta \in \Delta(\mathcal{Z})$ corresponds to the \textit{evidence distribution} generated by the model over the evidence space $\mathcal{Z}$.
+In the context of AI regulation, an agent's (model provider) type $\theta$ corresponds to an element of the space of evidence distributions i.e. $P\in\Delta(Z)$.
 The outcome space $\mathcal{O} = \{0, 1\}$ represents market participation ($1$ for participation, $0$ for self-exclusion).
-A regulation can then be formally defined with respect to the underlying evidence distribution.
+A regulation can then be formally defined as